By Tom Beaujour | Photography by Kevin Scanlon

 And while The Guitar Collection: George Harrison app is not yet fully 3-D, it comes close.
 Users can spin the guitars and zoom in on them at will, providing a dynamic, interactive experience that one could never hope to achieve in print or by peering at the guitars through glass in a museum exhibit.
 The technology, developed by Tom Hartle of app developer Bandwidth Publishing, is flawless, and the guitar images, by famed fashion and music photographer Steven Sebring, are both vivid and detailed.

 The process of capturing the guitars for the app, however, was nothing short of grueling.
 “There was no way the guitars were leaving the house,” Harrison explains.
-Instead, he, Sebring, Beatles archivist Richard Radford, and guitar tech to the stars Alan Rogan decamped to Harrison’s Friar Park Estate in Henry-on-Thames, where the guitars reside.
+Instead, he, Sebring, Beatles archivist Richard Radford, and guitar tech to the stars Alan Rogan decamped to Harrison’s Friar Park Estate in Henley-on-Thames, where the guitars reside.

 “Everyone moved in, and we took all the furniture in the living room and put it aside and built the 3-D rig in there,” Harrison says.
 Subsequently, each guitar was placed on a custom-built Plexiglas stand on a rotating platform and photographed hundreds of times.
 The project, although ultimately successful, was also fraught with unforeseen technical difficulties, some of them quite comical.
 “We had a light underneath illuminating the base and the guitars.
 And, of course, as the turntable spun, it wrapped the power cord around itself,” Harrison says, laughing.
 “So then every time you did it, you had to reset the thing.
 We were like, Okay, massive design oversight!”